sidekickmobile/cellzier-bots-public/flows/pre_purchase_inspection_flow.md

 ### Thread Responses

-- **Processing acknowledgment**: `"Analyzing your device information and generating pricing quote..."`
+- **Initial processing acknowledgment**: `"Analyzing your device information and generating pricing quote..."`
+- **Follow-up processing acknowledgment**: `"Analyzing your additional information and updating the quote..."`
 - **Thread welcome**: `"{user_mention} Tell us about your phone in the next message.\n\nYou can refer to the guidance below for more details."`
 - **Follow-up prompt**: `"💬 Feel free to ask any follow-up questions or provide additional information to refine the quote."`
 - **Based on message**: `"**Based on your description:** {user_device_description}"`